ex1nhatvh/exment-manual/docs/2d_barcode.md

 ![2D barcode page](img/2d_barcode/barcode8.png)

 ## 2D barcode download
 - After enabling the 2D barcode function, a "2D barcode download" button will be displayed in the data list of the target table.
+You can change the display name of the "2D barcode" on the "2D barcode download" button by changing "EXMENT_TEXT_QR_BUTTON_JA/EN" in the .env file.
 ![2D barcode page](img/2d_barcode/barcode9.png)

 - Select the target data and click "Download 2D barcode" to output the 2D barcode of the selected data as a PDF.